Artistic Staff and Dancers

 Alyssa Grimsley began her dance training at Western Arkansas Ballet in Fort Smith, Arkansas.
 She trained during summers at Joffrey Midwest, Ballet Austin, Tulsa Ballet, and Cincinnati Ballet.
 Alyssa graduated summa cum laude with a B.F.A. in ballet performance from the University of Oklahoma, where she trained with Mary Margaret Holt, Clara Cravey, Steve Brule, Ilya Kozadayev, and Jeremy Lindberg.
 Alyssa toured with Oklahoma Festival Ballet at the Haydn’s Classical Music Festival in Eisenstadt, Austria and with Burklyn Ballet Theatre to perform at Fringe Festival in Edinburgh, Scotland.
 She has performed in Ballet Nebraska productions of Giselle, Cleopatra, The Nutcracker, Paquita, On My Mother’s Side, and Go West!
 At Ballet Vero Beach, Alyssa has danced works by Marius Petipa, Samuel Kurkjian, and hilarious dual roles in Museum In Motion.

 Alexandra Hoffman is a native of Cleveland, Ohio.
+She was trained by Ana Lobe and attended summer programs at Central Pennsylvania Youth Ballet, Nashville Ballet, and Louisville Ballet.
 Before joining Ballet Vero Beach, Ms. Hoffman was a trainee at Louisville Ballet.

 Bret Samson is orriginally from Wisconsin.
 She began her dance training at Lake Shore Dance with Amy Aichele and Gwen Agee in Saukville, and Melissa Anderson and Rafael Delgado in Milwaukee, later continuing to dance at Steps on Broadway in New York City.
 She has danced with Milwaukee Ballet II, Madison Ballet and Omaha Theater Ballet.
 Bret has performed in works by noted choreographers including Harrison McEldowney, Oskar Antunez, Winthrop Corey, Kennet Oberly, and Jean-Paul Commélin.
 A founding member of Ballet Nebraska, Bret has performed as Arabian Princess in The Nutcracker, soloist in Mikhail Fokine’s The Dying Swan, Moyna in Giselle, and featured roles in A Midsummer Night’s Dream, Alice in Wonderland, Cleopatra, and many works in Momentum.
 Bret has also performed with Opera Omaha and Omaha Symphony.
 With Ballet Vero Beach, Bret has been featured in works by Samuel Kurkjian and Camilo A. Rodriguez.